GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Pluribus_Bluesky_Ecology.md

 # Pluribus Bluesky Ecology

 OPERA_A https://www.youtube.com/watch?v=wuJIqmha2Hk (Album cover image is spaceship) Lyrics: "Welcome to The Human Race!"
+Title: "ALL OVER THE WORLD"

 &nbsp;